catalyst-cooperative/pudl/docs/dev/build_docs.rst

     need to be checked in to version control.

     Similarly the :doc:`../data_dictionaries/pudl_db` is generated dynamically
-    by the :mod:`pudl.convert.datapkg_to_rst` script that gets run by Tox when it builds the docs.
+    by the :mod:`pudl.convert.metadata_to_rst` script that gets run by Tox when it builds the docs.